-The LW1216ER1 was also the highest scorer on the magazine’s tally.
+This LG model received the highest score of any air conditioner of any size on the tally.
 It offers excellent performance on comfort and brownout; very good performance on indoor noise low; and average performance on indoor noise high and ease of use.

 For just a few bucks less than the best-in-class LG LW1216ER1, you can get this Haier that offers excellent performance on comfort and brownout, along with good performance on indoor noise low and ease of use.